WHAT IS IN THIS LEAFLET

 Do not stop using your medicine or lower the dosage without checking with your doctor.

 Your doctor may want you to gradually reduce the amount you are using before stopping completely.
-This may help reduce the possibility of withdrawal symptoms such as:
+If you have been using Fentanyl Sandoz for a long period of time but stop using it suddenly without your doctor's advice, you may experience withdrawal symptoms such as:

 Things to be careful of

-If the patch accidentally adheres to another person (for example a family member sharing the same bed), remove the patch and contact your doctor.
+If the patch accidentally adheres to another person (for example a family member sharing the same bed) or is accidentally swallowed (for example by a child), remove the patch and phone triple zero (000).
 Do this even if there are no signs of discomfort or drowsiness.

 Different brands of fentanyl patches may vary in size, shape, colour or adhesiveness.